ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/debugging/include-explanations.dotnet.markdown

-# Session : Querying : Debugging : How to include Query Explanations
+# Session: Querying: Debugging: How to include Query Explanations

 `includeExplanations` allows to investigate details related to score assigned for each query result.